Nerwyn/android-tv-card/README.md

 ### Google Assistant Search

 Send text to Android TV to be processed as a Google Assistant global search by creating a button named `search`.
-Clicking on it will createa text prompt in which you can enter text you wish to search for using Google Assistant on Android TV.
+Clicking on it will create a text prompt in which you can enter text you wish to search for using Google Assistant on Android TV.
 This method cannot be used to enter text into text fields on Android TV, but does work if you are experiencing [this issue](https://github.com/home-assistant/core/issues/94063) which prevents the on screen keyboard from appearing, and therefore search from being triggered.

 ## Installation